-That’s especially true when you consider that opting for one of Sears’ promotional financing offers — including those that waive interest for more than six months, which are available during the first month after account opening — precludes you from receiving the $10 to $15 initial bonus and 5% special discounts in select categories.
+That’s especially true when you consider that opting for one of Sears’ promotional financing offers — including those that waive interest for more than six months, which are available during the first month after account opening — precludes you from receiving the 5% special discounts in select categories.

 Other Things To Consider